Historic African Americans:

 After the Union victory over the Confederacy, the Civil Rights Act of 1866 made African Americans full U.S. citizens, and Reconstruction began to bring the South back into the Union.
-Over the next five years, the 11 states of the Confederacy were readmitted into the Union, and some strides were made toward equal rights for African-Americans.
+Over the next five years, the 11 states of the Confederacy were readmitted into the Union and made some strides toward equal rights for African Americans.
 During these years, Blacks established their own churches, schools, towns, and businesses.
 Tens of thousands migrated to Mississippi for the chance to clear and own their land, as 90% of the bottomlands were undeveloped.
 The 15th amendment, ratified in 1870, extended the right to vote to black males, and soon African Americans were elected to Congress and other public offices.

 Beginning in the 1890s, many African Americans started moving North.
-This migration pattern became more pronounced as some six million blacks moved from rural areas of the South to northern and western cities between 1916 and 1970 during what was called the Great Migration.
+This migration pattern became more pronounced as some six million blacks moved from rural areas of the South to northern and western cities between 1916 and 1970 during the Great Migration.
 During this time, World War I opened many factory jobs.
 In the 1920s, strict new laws drastically cut European immigration, which created a demand for industrial workers in the Northern cities.
 Still suppressed by segregation, more Southern blacks continued to migrate northward in increasing numbers, eagerly taking unskilled jobs in meatpacking plants, steel mills, and on auto assembly lines in Chicago, Omaha, and Detroit.

 The American Civil Rights Movement began in the 1950s using nonviolence and passive resistance to change discriminatory laws and practices, primarily in the South.
 The movement awakened the country’s conscience to the plight of African Americans, who had long been denied first-class citizenship.
 As a result, increases in median income and college enrollment among the black population were dramatic in the late 20th century, which led to broader access to professional and business opportunities and significant political victories.